-MAINTAINING FISCAL RESILIENCE: The rating is sensitive to the state's ability to rebalance financial operations to its current economic profile in a manner consistent with the current rating level.
+MAINTAINING FISCAL RESILIENCE: Connecticut's IDR is sensitive to the state's ability to rebalance financial operations to current economic and revenue growth expectations in a manner consistent with the current rating level.

 CREDIT PROFILE

 Connecticut has a diverse, mature and wealthy economic base, with flat to modestly declining population trends and an aging demographic profile.
 In contrast to past economic expansions, the state's performance in the current expansion has been unusually slow and uncertain.
 The state projects positive medium-term economic growth but at rates below the nation's.